 You donate £100.00.
 The charity claims 25% Gift Aid – Total donation is now worth £125.
 As this is very valuable to charities they will almost always ask if you would like to Gift Aid your donation.
 Just be careful to say no if you aren’t paying enough tax.

 If you pay tax at a rate higher than basic rate then there is an additional incentive for you to donate under the Gift Aid scheme, which is that you can claim the difference between your tax rate and the basic rate of tax (20%) on your total charitable donation.
 For example, you pay higher rate tax at 40% and donate £100, the Charity claim’s Gift Aid and the total donation is £125 and you claim back £25 (20% of the £125).

 It’s the same if you live in Scotland.
 Do this either: through your Self-Assessment tax return or by asking HMRC to amend your tax code.

 Leaving a gift to a Charity in your Will

 Your Will says what will happen to your money, property and possessions after you die.
 A donation made to a registered Charity will be taken off the value of your estate before Inheritance tax is calculated and you may reduce your inheritance tax rate if 10% or more of your estate is left to charity.

-If you do not think the calculation is correct then you will need to contact HMRC on 0300 200 3300 or you can contact Tax Help for Older People on 01308 488066 for further information and help.
+If you have any questions on Gift Aiding then please contact Tax Help for Older People on 01308 488066 for further information and guidance.

 This article is by Tax Help for Older People Registered Charity no 1102276 (Scotland no SC045819), offering free tax advice to older people on a low income who cannot afford professional help.